danielu/condica/README.md

 Edit .env and update variables `NAME`, `EMAIL` and `CHECKOUT_URL` with your values

-Open command promp and run `npm install`
+Open command prompt and run `npm install`

 Run `checkin.exe` when you start work